Xetibo/ReSet-Doc/sections/implementation/technologies.typ

 Compared to native Rust libraries, it offers a more robust set of defined widgets, themes and tools.
-Specifically the toolkit "iced" was considered, however, it currently lacks documentation and needs several library implementations in order to fit with our requirements.
+Specifically the toolkit "iced" was considered, however, it currently lacks documentation and needs several library implementations in order to fit with the defined requirements.

 The last consideration is QT, it is a cross-platform toolkit that uses its own form of JavaScript(QML) to draw windows.
 QT is a well known toolkit, however, it